 Popcorn delivers polyphenols—antioxidants linked to improving heart health.
 And popcorn is a whole grain.
 People who eat plenty of whole grains tend to be leaner and have a lower risk of heart disease than those who don’t.

 Keeping your blood pressure, blood sugar, cholesterol, and triglycerides in check is important for good heart health.
 Learn optimal levels for your age and keep good records of your vitals or lab numbers.

 SKIP THE SALT

-In the entire US population reduced its average salt intake to just a half a teaspoon a day, it would significantly cut the number of people who develop coronary heart disease every year So think twice before pouring on the salt and consider using a tasty salt alternative
+If the entire US population reduced its average salt intake to just half a teaspoon a day it would significantly cut the number of people who develop coronary heart disease every year So think twice before pouring on the salt and consider using a tasty salt alternative

 GO FOR A WALK

 If you drink alcohol, do so in moderation.
-Drinking in excess can increases opportunity for alcoholism, high blood pressure, obesity, stroke, breast cancer and accidents.
+Drinking in excess can increase the opportunity for alcoholism, high blood pressure, obesity, stroke, breast cancer, and accidents.

 Out your hands to work to help your mind unwind.
 Engaging in activities such as knitting, painting, and sewing can help relieve stress and do your ticker good.